FreifunkBremen/yanic/docs/docs_install.md

 systemctl daemon-reload
 ```

-Before start, you should configurate yanic by the file `/etc/yanic.conf`:
+Before start, you should configure yanic by the file `/etc/yanic.conf`:

 ```
 systemctl start yanic